ttopper/CPSC128/docs/.M00_Meta/01_M00_Overview.md

 # This week's task list!

-This week you'll prepare for the course proper to make sure all the systems you need are functioning so you are ready to get started without distraction next Saturday.
-Here's what you need to do:
+Here's what you need to do this week:

+- know what you're getting into
+- orient yourself
+- gather supplies

 1.  **Read** the pages in the *Course Information* section that describe the course with some care.
 It's not exciting reading, but it is